Eric-Chung-0511/Learning-Record/Data Science Projects/Data Science Project WorkFlow.md

 ## 📋 Steps

 1. **📊 Data Collection and Preparation**
-    - Assume the necessary data has been collected and converted into a CSV file.
+    - Assume the necessary data has been collected and converted into a CSV file or whatever the file is.
     - Read the data into your IDE (Jupyter Notebook, VSCode, Spyder, PyCharm, etc.).

 2. **🔍 Initial Data Exploration**